datcal/notepad-api/README.md

 # notepad-api
 Api for the notepad application

-You can deploy notepad application yourself.
+You can deploy the notepad application yourself.
 See the live example
 ```
 https://notepad-api-datcal.herokuapp.com
 ```